Setting up a disabled trust

 The flexibility of this type of trust is one of its most attractive features.
 Weighed against all these benefits, there are professional fees involved in creating and running the trust and its investments, but for many families who want to secure these benefits to protect their wealth, it is a price well worth paying.

 Please do not hesitate to contact a member of our Private Client team if you would like to discuss Trusts.

 Crombie Wilkinson Solicitors is one of Mencap's recommended solicitors to parents and carers of children with a learning disability, and is able to offer advice to parents and carers who are considering making their Wills to plan for the future of their vulnerable child.
 Crombie Wilkinson also regularly speaks at Mencap's Wills and Trusts seminars for parents in the area.

 Sharon Richardson from our Private Client team is a Mencap recommended advisor for Wills and Trusts.
 Sharon can advise you on how you can include a gift to Mencap in your Will or Trust.
 As a charity, Mencap would not be able to survive without the legacies left to them so it is important that if you want to make a gift to charity that you speak to a recommended advisor who can guide you through the process.

-To find out more from Mencap about leaving a gift to them in your Will, please visit their website.
+Find out more from Mencap about leaving a gift to them in your Will.